NGAMBOUcollab/NGAMBOUcollab/README.md

 - 👋 Hi, I’m @NGAMBOUcollab
 - 👀 I’m interested in DATA SCIENCES
-- 🌱 I’m currently learning DATASCIENCES AND STATISTICS MODELISATION AT INSTITUT SOUS REGIONAL DE STATISTIQUE ET D4ECONOMIE APPLIQUEE(ISSEA)
+- 🌱 I’m currently learning DATASCIENCES AND STATISTICS MODELISATION AT INSTITUT SOUS REGIONAL DE STATISTIQUE ET ECONOMIE APPLIQUEE (ISSEA)
 - 💞️ I’m looking to collaborate on CRUD opperation on Rshiny with a mongoDB dtabase
 - 📫 How to reach me  hngambouk2008@gmail.com
 - 😄 Pronouns: ...